What is Postpartum Depression | Joy of Life Surrogacy

 What Is Postpartum Depression?

-Postpartum depression is the most common problem that surrogate mothers can face after a surrogate birth.
-Signs and symptoms often include insomnia, fatigue, sadness, anxiety, irritability, and a sense of loss that lasts longer than a few days or weeks.
-Postpartum depression can last anywhere from months to years, and without treatment, symptoms can result in isolation resulting in the surrogate detaching herself from friends and family.
+Signs and symptoms of postpartum depression often include insomnia, fatigue, sadness, anxiety, irritability, and a sense of loss that lasts longer than a few days or weeks.
+Postpartum depression can last anywhere from months to years, and without treatment, symptoms can result in isolation, resulting in the surrogate detaching herself from friends and family.
 Although it can affect as many as 20% of the new-mother population, including surrogate mothers, there is no exact known cause for postpartum depression.

 Some women may also be at higher risk of depression if they have a history of mental illness or manic-depressive disorder.
 Lifestyle choices can also lead to higher risk, such as a history of alcohol or drug abuse.
 Sometimes the depression can stem from situations out of the woman’s control as well, if she experiences stress from illness or loss, complications during the pregnancy, or lack of support from loved ones.
 Surrogate mothers especially can fall into the latter risk categories, as surrogacy can be a difficult choice for some friends and family to understand, with the surrogate mother going through pregnancy and birth of a baby for someone else.